Top 10 OSHA Violations of 2021

 - The top 10 OSHA violations of 2021

 - Minimum and maximum OSHA fines in 2021

 - The 5 most common forklift-related OSHA violations

-Forklift/powered industrial truck citations remained at #7, the same ranking as 2017 and 2018; however, the total number of citations dropped slightly.
-In 2019, there were 2347 citations, down from 2281 the year before.
+Forklift/powered industrial truck citations fell to #9 from #7 in 2020.
+The total number of citations dropped too.
+In 2021, there were 1,420 citations, down from 1,932 the year before.
 That’s good news, but we’d all like to see forklift violations drop out of OSHA’s top 10.
 As the statistics below illustrate, forklift operator refresher training is an important first step.